Bohnzi/AP-XIAO-PB-3V3-V1/README.md

 Designed to get your projects off the ground faster, and, suitable for use in long term and permanent projects.

-Note: The SKU listed on the schematics is no longer active - it is now AP-XIAO-PB-3V3-V1

 # Design Overview

 ### Board Size and hole spacing